Flu Season and COVID19

-As we prepare for flu season to coincide with the COVID-19 pandemic this year, Paula Eckardt, MD, medical director of Infectious Disease at Memorial Healthcare System, shares her thoughts on how to prepare and what to expect.
+As we prepare for flu season to coincide with the COVID-19 pandemic this year, Paula Eckardt, MD, chief of the Division of Infectious Disease at Memorial Healthcare System, shares her thoughts on how to prepare and what to expect.

 When does the flu season officially start?